corlissg/darknet_GC/README.md

+This repo is derived from https://github.com/roboflow-ai/darknet.git

+Edits to support compilation from https://github.com/sriramelango/CNN-Mosquito-Detection

+Public ONLY to allow cloning from Google Colab Jupyter notebook

+If you are interested in this repo, you really should be looking at the original: https://github.com/roboflow-ai/darknet.git

+George Corliss, 2025-02-24

 # Yolo-v4 and Yolo-v3/v2 for Windows and Linux

 ### (neural network for object detection) - Tensor Cores can be used on [Linux](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux) and [Windows](https://github.com/AlexeyAB/darknet#how-to-compile-on-windows-using-cmake-gui)

 Paper Yolo v4: https://arxiv.org/abs/2004.10934